-Such investments are exposed to various risks such as interest rate, market and credit risk.
-Due to the level of risk associated with such investments and the level of uncertainty related to changes in the value of such investments, it is at least reasonably possible that changes in the values of investment securities in the near term could materially affect investment balances and the amounts reported in the financial statements.
+The Foundation's investments are exposed to various risks such as interest rate, market and credit risk.
+Due to the level of risk associated with these investments and the level of uncertainty related to changes in the value of such investments, it is at least reasonably possible that changes in the values of investment securities in the near term could materially affect investment balances and the amounts reported in the financial statements.